Kitchen Stewardship | Caring for All Our Gifts

 Believe it or not, the #1 question I get about chickens is “Do you need to have a rooster to get eggs?”
 NOPE.

 A chicken will ovulate and produce eggs, regardless of whether she has a mate (just like a female mammal ovulates regularly as well).
-There really is no reason to keep a rooster, unless you would like to try raising your own chicks at home (although they are ridiculously handsome creatures!).
+So, if your goal is purely to have eggs for eating, there really is no reason to keep a rooster (although they are ridiculously handsome creatures!).
+Should you find yourself with a clutch of fertilized eggs, a short 21 day incubation period and you’ll be watching your very own baby chicks emerge.
+Which is shorter than other farm birds, such as duck eggs.

 Backyard chickens